-Fieldprint can only be used by applicants who are more than 50 miles from an NIH PIV Card Issuance Facility (PCIF) and need to submit Crossmatch fingerprints for their Prescreening or background investigations.
-Applicants may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPSAC Locations (PCIFs).
+Fieldprint can only be used by applicants who are located more than 50 miles from an NIH PCIF and need to submit fingerprints for their Prescreening/background investigations.
+Applicants may find PCIFs located at the NIH Main Office Location in Building 31 and at Other DPS Locations (PCIFs).

 How is this beneficial?

-Applicants can leverage usage of Fieldprint to collect Crossmatch fingerprints needed for their FBI criminal history check portion of Prescreening.
-This saves remote applicants time by having them complete the FBI fingerprint check portion in advance of their start date, at a location closer to them.
+Applicants located more than 50 miles from an NIH PCIF can leverage usage of Fieldprint to submit fingerprints required for the FBI criminal history check portion of Prescreening.
+This allows applicants to complete this FBI criminal history check portion in advance of their start date, at a location closer to them.
+Note: Applicants who use Fieldprint will still be required to travel to and complete Badge Enrollment and Badge Issuance/Authorization at an NIH PCIF.

 Please note: Applicants can only pick up their badge on or after Entry on Duty/start date listed in NED.